 There grew a little flower

 'Neath a great oak tree:

 When the tempest 'gan to lower

 Little heeded she:

 No need had she to cower,

-For she dreaded not it's power -

-She was happy in the bower
+For she dreaded not it's power She was happy in the bower

 Of her great oak tree!

+She turns to face him.

-Sing hey,
+Sing hey, Lackaday!

-Lackaday!